Sentinel species: Canaries

-The classic example is the "canary in the coal mine".
+The classic example is the "canary in a coal mine".
 The idea of placing a warm-blooded animal in a mine to detect carbon monoxide was first proposed by John Scott Haldane in 1895, and canaries were used as early as 1896.
 Countries such as Britain, the United States, and Canada used canaries as a sentinel species.
 Well into the 20th century, coal miners brought canaries into coal mines as an early-warning signal for toxic gases, primarily carbon monoxide.
-The birds, being more sensitive, would become sick before the miners, who would then have a chance to escape or put on protective respirators.
-In some cases, the canaries were kept in cages with dedicated oxygen tanks so the birds could survive after their illness provided a warning.
 "Canary in the coal mine" is now used as an idiom for a person or thing that warns people of danger.

 Cats

 In Minamata Bay, Japan, cats developed "dancing cat fever" before humans were affected due to eating mercury-contaminated fish.

 Dogs

 Dogs were recognized as early as 1939 to be more susceptible to tonsil cancer if they were kept in crowded urban environments.
 Studies similarly found higher disease rates in animals exposed to tobacco smoke.